mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering-part-2.md

 Lecture notes on security engineering, part 2: Programs and processes Michael Sjöberg
-Aug 27, 2022
+Aug 28, 2022
 May 27, 2023

-### <a name="1" class="anchor"></a> File permissions [#](#1)
+## <a name="1" class="anchor"></a> [File permissions](#1)

 In UNIX-based systems, a process has real UID/GID, which is the user who started or own the process, effective UID/GID, which is referred to as EUID and used to determine permissions, and saved UID/GID, which is referred to as SUID and used to drop and gain privileges.
 A program with the SUID bit set has the effective UID/GID changed to that of the program owner.

 File permissions are set using command, such as `-rwxr-xr-x root root <file>`:

 - `rwx`, or read-write-execute, is first root (file owner)
 - first ``r-x``, or read-execute, is second root (group owner)